Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-Now, we can determine the fractal dimension $D_q\equiv D$, via the number of levels located in the interval $\Gamma\sim L^{-a}$, which is related to the fractal dimension as $L^D$.
+\imk{The corresponding fractal dimension $D_q\equiv D$ is determined} via the number of levels located in the interval $\Gamma\sim L^{-a}$. \imk{This number} is related to the fractal dimension as $L^D$.
 From Eq.~\eqref{eq:f (b)_def}, we know that this is given by $L^{1-f (a)}$.
 Thus, \be D = 1-f (a) \ . \ee This definition of $D$ is the fractality in the ``space'' of $h_n$, but for the RP-like fractal phases it is equal to the spatial fractal dimension due to the Lorenzian structure of the eigenstates~\cite{Monthus,BogomolnyRP2018,RP_R(t)_2018,Buijsman2022circular,2022_nonHerm_RP}: \be \mean{|\psi_{E} (n)|^2}_{H_{m\ne n}} \sim \frac{1}{ (E-h_n)^2 + \Gamma^2} \ . \ee As by fixing either $E$ or $h_n$, one has the Lorenzian, the fractality over the energy $E$ and over the ``space'' $h_n$ is equivalent to each other.
 In space $n$, the above Lorenzian forms a fractal miniband~\cite{Kravtsov2023Cantor} of the width $\Gamma$, with the underlying fractal structure $h_n$, living in that miniband, $|h_n - E|\lesssim \Gamma$.